wareya/DIY-Gaming-Mouse/Readme.md

 The mouse feet thickness is very important, within a quarter of a millimeter!
 Using any other thickness of mouse feet is likely to result in poor, glitchy tracking.
 The PMW3360 is VERY sensitive to VERY small changes in tracking distance.

 Make sure you have screws the right size to screw everything together.
-Do a test-fit, with screws, before doing anything else if you need to very that your screws are the right size.
+I recommend doing a test-fit of the shell and plain PCB with screws before doing anything else.
+The PCB is held down with two screws and the case is held together with three screws.
 I used salvaged screws with a major diameter (outside edge of threads) of 2mm and a minor diameter of around 1.65~1.7mm, and the holes on the case were designed around these screws, but slightly different screws will still work.

 ![PPRKHyR](https://github.com/wareya/DIY-Gaming-Mouse/assets/585488/2df3f1eb-3b81-4f22-a2cc-522cd9e09db8)